qifeng418/KnowledgeBase/Java/Spring.md

 2) The **View** is responsible for rendering the model data and in general it generates HTML output that the client's browser can interpret.
 3) The **Controller** is responsible for processing user requests and building an appropriate model and passes it to the view for rendering.

+### Q. Advantages of Spring MVC?
+**Separate roles** - The Spring MVC separates each role, where the model object, controller, command object, view resolver, DispatcherServlet, validator, etc. can be fulfilled by a specialized object.

+**Light-weight** - It uses light-weight servlet container to develop and deploy your application.

+**Powerful Configuration** - It provides a robust configuration for both framework and application classes that includes easy referencing across contexts, such as from web controllers to business objects and validators.

+**Rapid development** - The Spring MVC facilitates fast and parallel development.

+**Reusable business code** - Instead of creating new objects, it allows us to use the existing business objects.

+**Easy to test** - In Spring, generally we create JavaBeans classes that enable you to inject test data using the setter methods.

+**Flexible Mapping** - It provides the specific annotations that easily redirect the page.

 ### Q. What is DispatcherServlet?
 **DispatcherServlet** acts as **front controller** for Spring based web applications.
 It provides a mechanism for request processing where actual work is performed by configurable, delegate components.
 It is inherited from **javax.servlet.http.HttpServlet**, it is typically configured in the web.xml file.